Updated: Sep 15

 -13.9 yards per catch over 15 games

-Although the newly ordained #7 returns for his junior year in 2020, Justin Jefferson just finished his own penultimate season with 1st Round NFL reliability, the seismic stats and unavoidable measurables to shut up the doubters, clutch performances in big games to satisfy NFL contenders, and a deceptive pace which went full throttle during his 40 yard dash at the Combine.
+Make no mistake, Justin Jefferson finished his penultimate LSU season with a National Championship ring, 1st Round NFL reliability, seismic stats, clutch performances in big games to satisfy NFL contenders, and a deceptive pace which went full throttle during his 40 yard dash at the Combine.

-Before the 4.43 time, there were NFL GMs removing Jefferson from their boards, "purely out of concerns over his speed"...to be honest, the truth is even more embarrassing:
+Before the 4.43 time, there were NFL GMs removing Jefferson from their boards, "purely out of concerns over his speed"........to be blunt, the truth of the NFL's befuddlement concerning Jefferson is even more embarrassing:

 Jefferson was only marginally considered an NFL talent:

-But of course, none of these NFL "geniuses" ever cared to review the kid's lightning pace on tape:
+But of course, none of these NFL "geniuses" ever cared to review the kid's lightning pace or special abilities:

-Jefferson isn't like most speedsters: to get in stride, he takes a gallop or two, uses his underrated vision and put 26 different defenders to sleep with his world class cuts, slicing and dicing Alabama's Xavier McKinney and putting Clemson's Tanner Muse to sleep during the most GIF'd moment of the title game.
+Jefferson isn't like most speedsters: to get in stride, he takes a gallop or two, uses his underrated vision and cutting prowess (putting 26 different defenders to sleep with his world class cuts), slicing and dicing Alabama's Xavier McKinney while sending Clemson's Tanner Muse to his room for a timeout, becoming one of the most GIF'd moments of the GIF'iest title game we've ever seen.

-He made 10 more defenders miss than Ja'Marr Chase, a clear sign of the laziness of these Draft analysts.
+To make it simple, Justin made 10 more defenders miss than Ja'Marr Chase, a clear sign of the Draft analysts' laziness in the wake of 2019 LSU.

 Averaging 7.8 yards per rush throughout 2018, Jefferson displayed a knack for elusive moves in the secondary or line of scrimmage, and he put those well known Jefferson jukes, cuts and twists to sexy use...